 What are mosquitoes?

 Mosquitoes are flying biting pests that belong to the order Diptera and are, therefore, “true flies.”
 Mosquitoes are best known for the female’s ability to deliver painful bites that leave behind raised red welts.
 One of the most common and problematic species of mosquito that plagues our area of Florida is the Asian tiger mosquito.
 Named because of the white stripes that cover their black body and legs and the single stripe that runs down their head and back.
 Asian tiger mosquitoes have a striking appearance.
 Adults grow to about a quarter of an inch in length.
-Asian tiger mosquitoes are native to Southeast Asian but have spread across the world to inhabit a variety of regions.
+Asian tiger mosquitoes are native to Southeast Asia, but have spread across the world to inhabit a variety of regions.
 The hot, humid climate found in Florida allows these mosquitoes to thrive.
+Keeping yourself safe from mosquitoes is imperative.

 Are mosquitoes dangerous?